EpistasisLab/regens/paper/paper.md

 is like drawing differently colored marbles from a jar.
-Just as the color composition inferred from drawing (with replacement) a marble from a jar many times approaches the true distribution of colors, the distribution of recombination events learned from drawing breakpoints for many simulated individuals approaches the input population's distribution of recombination events.
+Just as the color composition inferred from drawing (with replacement) a marble from a jar many times approaches the true distribution of colors, the sample of simulated segment recombinations learned from drawing breakpoints for many simulated individuals approaches the input population's empirical distribution of real recombination events.
 Genomic segments that only contain alleles in high LD are rarely separated by breakpoints, which retains the original LD pattern (\autoref{fig:tsne}).